OpenBonfire/bonfire/README.md

 2. **various media kit build errors**: You need `mpv` / `mpv-devel`.
 Fedora will require you to follow the fix for build issue 1.
 3. **symbol lookup error: /lib64/libmpv.so.2: undefined symbol: vkCreateXlibSurfaceKHR** You need to run `export LD_LIBRARY_PATH=/lib64:$LD_LIBRARY_PATH` in the same terminal you run bonfire from.
 This path should correspond to the location that libmpv is stored.
 I am looking to implement a proper fix for this.

-Don't forget to run `dart run build_runner watch` before developing!
+Don't forget to run `dart run build_runner watch -d` before developing!
 This is required when using freezed and riverpod.

 ## A quick note for contributors.
 We are looking for contributors!
 I would absolutely love to get this project completed, but it's pretty difficult time-wise.
 The pacing when I have time to work on it goes pretty fast though, so more people pitching in would be fantastic!